jjnicola/termostato/README.md

 The microcontroler used in this project is a PIC 16F877A from Microchip.
 This initial step use a LM35 as temperature sensor.
 The LM35 output is amplified with a LM324 to gain precision when it is converted to a binary value, using the full range 10 bits of the internal ADC.
 The set temperature and the read temperature are shown in 16x2 LCD display.
 To set the target temperature, there is a button with a debounce circuit, to avoid debouncing by software.

+The software is written in C and it is to be compiled with MPLab XC8 C Compiler from Microchip.
 This project will contains:

 - The code to be burned into the PIC.